From 2012 – A Ban on Copper Bottom Coatings

-Why is Copper antifouling paints & coatings used on boats and ships?
+Why are Copper antifouling paints & coatings used on boats and ships?

 Copper coatings or paints are used to prevent microbes from collecting on the submerged hull.
 Thus making it resistant to corrosion.
 Copper coatings also shield the ship from bacteria, algae, diatoms, which reduces the vessel’s running speed.
 In addition, this slick surface improves fuel conservation.

 Tributyltin (TBT)-based antifouling paints have shown effective at preventing the fouling of ships’ hulls and consequently the transport invasive species.
 As a result, the U.S. partially banned TBT in 1988, and a global ban is expected.

 - High Temps Could Cause a Power Outage – A Checklist

 - Wind Income Saved the Family Farm